 Give Buds Intense Light – In the flowering stage, make sure that buds get direct access to intense light & keep CFLs as close to buds as possible without burning them (this will dramatically increase yields with CFLs).
 Pay close attention to making sure bulbs are close but not too close in the flowering stage.

-No More Bending or Training - In the first few weeks after the switch to 12/12, your plant will still be growing new stems and leaves so you can still train plants by gently bending too-tall colas if the stems feel bendy.
-However, it's important to avoid any more major training once the plant has started making buds.
+- No Bending or Training in the Flowering Stage – In the first few weeks after the switch to 12/12, your plant will still be growing new stems and leaves so you can still train plants by gently bending too-tall colas if the stems feel bendy.
+However, it’s important to avoid any more major training once the plant has started making buds.

-This plant was grown under CFLs, notice how all the buds are about the same height - this helps increase yields with CFLs by giving you many large colas!
+This plant was grown under CFLs, notice how all the buds are about the same height – this helps increase yields with CFLs and gives you many large colas!

 When plants are mature, it’s time to harvest!